friedrith/pm2-deployer/README.md

 # pm2-deployer

-It is a tool to easily deploy application managed by pm2 and hosted on github or bitbucket catching webhooks.
+It is a tool to easily deploy web applications managed by pm2 and hosted on github or bitbucket catching webhooks.

 With *pm2-deployer*:
 * redeploy automatically web applications after push on bitbucket or github repositories